fernandoamz/react-native-ts-blog/README.md

 `const value = useContext(MyContext)`

-Simpler way to consume data from multiple contexts.
-This hook is used in combination with the React Context API, It allows us to get the current context value.

-This hook is used to pass data from one component to another without being specified to each of the component trees.
+The React Context API allows you to easily access data on different levels of the component tree, without having to pass data down through props.

 Here an example: